 - Preheat oven to 350°

-- Butter a 12" cast iron skilled or baking dish.
+- Butter a 12" cast iron skillet or baking dish.

 - stir the garlic into the whipping cream.

 - arrange 1/3 of the potatoes in the dish, overlapping them. layer 1/2 of the onion slices evenly over the potatoes.
 Pour 1/3 cup whipping cream over the layer, and spread 1/2 the Gruyere cheese.